DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 * `transcodes/` - transcoded video storage
 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers
-* `jellyfin-backup-script.sh` - a backup script if you want it

-You only need to provide the files.</br>
+You only need to provide the two files.</br>
 The directories are created by docker compose on the first run.

 # docker-compose